cissagatto/WinTieLoss/README.md

 Save your CSV file in the `Data` folder or specify a custom path when calling the functions.

+*NOTE:* The CSV files saved in the FolderResults must have names that exactly match the metrics defined in the *wtl.measures()* function.
+If the names do not match, the *win.tie.loss.compute* function may not work correctly.

 ### Step 2: Compute Win-Tie-Loss

 To compute the win-tie-loss, load your data and call the function.